 Five-star (5-star) recovery A semi-quantitative rating system based on biotic and abiotic factors that provides comparative assessment of how well the attributes of an ecosystem are recovering after treatment.
 (Note, it is not a rating of the restoration works but of the recovery outcomes.)

 Full recovery the state whereby all ecosystem attributes closely resemble those of the reference ecosystem.
+Further necessary intervention would be classified as maintenance rather than restoration.

 Functions, of an ecosystem the collective term for the roles and processes that arise from interactions among living and non-living components of ecosystems.
 Examples include nutrient cycling and sequestration (through biomass accumulation, food production, herbivory, predation and decomposition), water filtration and cycling, soil formation, succession, disturbance regimes (fire, flooding and drying), water filtration and storage, provision of habitat, predation, dispersal, pollination, reproduction, disturbance and resilience.

-Gene flows flows of seed or pollen between individual organisms that maintains the genetic diversity of a species' population.
+Gene flows transmissions of seed or pollen between individual organisms that maintains the genetic diversity of a species' population.
 In nature, gene flow can be limited by dispersal distances of vectors and by topographic barriers such as mountains and rivers.
 In fragmented habitats it can be limited by the separation of remnants caused by clearing.

 Germplasm the various regenerative materials (e.g. seeds, vegetative materials) that provide a source of genetic material for future populations.